Vvaradinov/evmos-erc20/README.md

 `solc --abi --bin VladToken.sol -o build --base-path 'path_to_node_modules'`

 This will create a `build` folder with the generated `ABI` and `bin` files.
-Make sure to replace `--base-path` with the path to your `node_modules` folder so that the compiler knows where to look for OpenZeppelin contracts that are being imported in our ERC20 contract.
+Make sure to replace `path_to_node_modules` with the path to your `node_modules` folder so that the compiler knows where to look for OpenZeppelin contracts that are being imported in our ERC20 contract.

+Next we run the following command:

 `abigen --bin=contracts/build/VladToken.bin --abi=contracts/build/VladToken.abi --out=VladToken.go`